Funnels Overview

 Before Creating your Funnel

-Funnels are built upon existing Goals, so please make sure your Goals are set up first.
+Funnels are built upon existing conversions, so please make sure your conversions are set up first.

-You can use any Goal trigger type: page reached, click action, or custom triggers.
+You can use any conversion trigger type: page reach, click action, or custom.

-Once your Goals are ready, you can combine them as steps to construct your Funnel.
+Once your conversions are ready, you can combine them as steps to construct your Funnel.

 What Funnels Show

 Funnels visualize how many visitors reach each step in the sequence you’ve defined.
-Each step corresponds to a Goal.
-As visitors meet those Goals, Crazy Egg displays:
+Each step corresponds to a conversion.
+As visitors meet those conversions, Crazy Egg displays:

 • Visitors per step